MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-overview.md

 ## Support in data pipelines

-The Salesforce connector supports the following capabilities in Data pipeline:
+The Salesforce objects connector supports the following capabilities in data pipelines:

 | Supported capabilities | Gateway | Authentication |
 | --- | --- | ---|
 | **Copy activity (source/destination)** | None | Organizational account |
 | **Lookup activity** | None | Organizational account |

-To learn more about the copy activity configuration for Salesforce in Data pipeline, go to [Configure in a data pipeline copy activity](connector-salesforce-objects-copy-activity.md).
+To learn more about the copy activity configuration for Salesforce objects in data pipelines, go to [Configure in a data pipeline copy activity](connector-salesforce-objects-copy-activity.md).